Diet To Help With Anxiety & Depression

 Keeping Blood Sugar Stable Is Key

-One of the key things in managing anxiety is keeping your blood sugar levels stable.
+One of the key things in managing anxiety (and good overall health) is keeping your blood sugar levels stable.

 For example, a bowl of sugary cereal for breakfast can turn into 15 teaspoons of sugar in your bloodstream, and when that drops, you might feel shaky and anxious.